odedia/tpcf-workshop/README.md

 ### 14.3 - Add the *myQueue* queue to your RabbitMQ instance

-In the PCF Dev Portal:
+In the TPCF Dev Portal:

 In your DevSpace, select your RabbitMQ instance, and click Manage.